joceqo/exercisms/README.md

 `lua filename.lua`

 ### Haskell

-Haskell have the GHC (Glasgow Haskell Compiler) to compile and run the program `ghc filename.hs`
+Haskell has the GHC (Glasgow Haskell Compiler) to compile and run the program `ghc filename.hs`
 `./filename`